Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 - In my Gitpod terminal I use the command "pip3 freeze --local > requirements.txt" to create a file with the requirements.
 - After the file is created I open it and deleted the last line that was a blank line;
 - I checked that I have a .gitignore file in my repository and that file contains env.py and __pycache__/.
-- I created a env.py file.
+- I created an env.py file.
 This file contains all the following information( with the updated values for the SECRET_KEY, MONGO_URI and MONGO_DBNAME):
 ``` python
 import os